-The Institute for Transforming Undergraduate Education is a group of faculty from various disciplines who work together to help new and experienced faculty create and deliver active, engaged, high quality instruction.
+The Institute for Transforming University Education is a group of faculty from various disciplines who work together to help new and experienced faculty create and deliver active, engaged, high quality instruction.
 Since the mid-90s, ITUE has led many faculty development workshops at UD and on other campuses, both in the US and in other countries.
 Workshops focus on problem-based learning (PBL), student engagement, and team-based learning.
-ITUE maintains a Website and the PBL Clearinghouse, a resource for well developed, peer reviewed problems, organized by disciplines.
-ITUE actively partners with various groups across campus, including Academic Technology Services, the Center for Teaching and Assessing Learning, and student support services.
+ITUE maintains a web site and the PBL Clearinghouse, a resource for well developed, peer reviewed problems, organized by disciplines.
+ITUE actively partners with various groups across campus and student support services.

 IT University Media Services (UMS)